 Concentrate on your readers and your content, look for authentic ways to monetize your blog, including products and ads for companies that will help your readers, and work hard.
 As most of the bloggers said, “The money will come!”

-High Hill Press will publish her children’s picture book, Lucy and the Red Ribbon Week Adventure, and she will also have a picture book out from Guardian Angel Publishingin the next couple years.
-She writes a blog called, Read These Books and Use Them, for parents, teachers, and librarians.
-She owns her own copyediting business, Editor 911.
+High Hill Press will publish her children’s picture book, Lucy and the Red Ribbon Week Adventure.
+She blogs on Tuesdays at The Lit Ladies, and is a regular blogger at The Muffin.
+She owns her own copyediting business, Editor 911, and is an instructor for the WOW!
+Women On Writing Classroom.
 She loves speaking to writing groups, teachers, and young writers and has presented several workshops to all ages.
-When she's not writing or speaking, she loves spending time with her husband, stepson, daughter, and dog—Chester, a boxer.
-You can find out more about Margo by visiting her website: www.margodill.com.
+When she’s not writing or speaking, she loves spending time with her husband, stepson, daughter, and dog—Chester, a boxer.
+You can find out more about Margo by visiting her website: http://www.margodill.com.